lemoinef/deep_learning/Week 3/README.md

 This just means that you have a vector the length of the number of classes, and the label element is marked with a 1 while the other labels are set to 0."

+#### Sentiment Analysis With TFLearn
+"First things first, let's get you set up with TFLearn.
+You'll want to make a new environment called tflearn (or whatever you want to call it).

+`conda create -n tflearn python=3.5`
+Then, enter the environment

+`# on macOS or Linux
+source activate tflearn`

+`# on Windows`
+`activate tflearn`
+I'll also be giving you a notebook as an exercise, so you'll need to install numpy, pandas, matplotlib, and Jupyter notebooks.

+`conda install numpy pandas jupyter notebook matplotlib` Then, install TFLearn and its dependencies.

+Warning: The instructions below may not work on Windows.
+If you get any errors, try the possible solutions found at the bottom of the page.
+`conda install scipy h5py
+pip install tensorflow
+pip install TFLearn`
+You should be good to go now."

 ### Preparing for Siraj's Lesson

 ### Siraj's Sentiment Analysis